ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/data.md

 configurable int port = 8080;
 ```

 The initializer of a configurable variable can be overridden at runtime.
 A variable for which a runtime configuration is required, can use ``?`` as the initializer.
-Values for these variables can be provided via the `Config.toml` file.
+Values for these variables can be provided through configuration files, command line arguments, and environment variables.

 ```ballerina
 configurable string password = ?;